mrlegowatch/GarageStorageSwift/Sources/GarageStorage/GarageStorage.docc/WorkingWithObjectiveC.md

 ```
 The `@objc` keyword plays a special role for the properties, in that Objective-C *Key-Value Coding* will be used to encode and decode them.
 The `ObjectMapping` specifies the properties on the object you wish to have parked (similar to `CodingKeys`).
 The `init` override ensures that it can be found and instantiated by Garage Storage at runtime.

-Once you have set the properties to map, if it is a top-level object, you should set the `identifyingAttribute` (See note about *Identifying Attributes* in [Getting Started](GettingStarted.md)).
+Once you have set the properties to map, if it is a top-level object, you should set the `identifyingAttribute` (See note about *Identifying Attributes* in <doc:GettingStarted>).
 This property represents a unique identifier for your object, and it must be a String.
 It must also be specified in the mappings.

 ```swift
     public class var objectMapping: ObjectMapping {